 This section covers troubleshooting tips and solutions to common issues.
 If the following doesn’t fix your problem, please submit a support request via Codeplay’s community support website.
 We cannot provide any guarantees of support, but we will try to help.
-Please ensure that you are using the most recent version of the software before submitting a support request.
+Please ensure that you are using the most recent stable release of the software before submitting a support request.

-Missing Devices in sycl-ls Output
+Missing Devices in

 sycl-ls does not list the expected devices within the system: